DewofyourYouth/dailyderja/content/blog/tunisian-daily-8/index.md

 ---
-title: Daily reflection - Arabic when I was a child in Israel
+title: Arabic when I was a child in Israel
 image: cover.jpeg
 date: 2025-06-23
 tags: